D4PHY/photohill/README.md

+# PhotoHill

-# PhotoHill - Testing AJAX knowledge by fething photos from a Photo Gallery API (Pexels)
+## Testing AJAX knowledge by fetching photos from a Gallery API (Pexels)